 The smell of new books made them nostalgic.
 Behind their beautiful smiles, the two “best friends” had a similar story to tell.

 Bearing the burden of responsibilities on their petite shoulders at a very young age, the two had to drop out of a government school.
-Instead, they were “forced” to reserve their day for a long tedious routine in chilli and cotton fields, earning a meagre daily wage of Rs 100.
+Instead, they were “forced” to reserve their day for a long tedious routine in chili and cotton fields, earning a meager daily wage of Rs 100.

 With a family of six, Anusha helped her parents (daily wage labourers) repay the loan of her sister’s marriage.
 Rama’s side of the story remains gruesome.
 Her father was left impaired after an unfortunate accident and was doomed unfit for physical labour.

 The girls would start their day at 5 AM preparing to cover a distance of 40 km.
-“We travelled by overloaded pubic autos and every time on our way back we could see our schoolmates returning from their evening classes,” Rama said.
+“We traveled by overloaded public autos and every time on our way back we could see our schoolmates returning from their evening classes,” Rama said.